March 6, 2025

 Listening is a key workplace skill that shapes how employees connect with their leaders, build trust in the organization, and stay motivated on the job.
 At Krause Bell Group, we have also found that listening by leaders is an essential building block for the culture and learning required if we are going to eliminate SIFs from our operations.

 Unfortunately, even when we think we are listening, employees don’t always feel heard.
 Research shows that employees judge being heard on how well their needs and expectations are met, which explains why perceptions of listening can vary so much.
-A recent study of leadership behaviors before, during, and after conversations identified factors that contribute to feeling heard or unheard at work.[1]
+A recent study of leadership behaviors before, during and after conversations identified factors that contribute to feeling heard or unheard at work.[1]

 Key Findings

 The study, conducted with 41 bank employees, found that attentive listening during conversations is necessary but insufficient to ensure employees feel heard.
-Employees feel heard when their expectations are met, whether stated or unstated, and employees feel unheard when leaders are distracted, dismissive, or fail to follow through with action.
+Employees feel heard when their expectations are met, either stated or unstated, and employees feel unheard when leaders are distracted, dismissive, or fail to follow through with action.

 Paths to Feeling Heard